ChallisH/Arms-Control-Project-2025/README.md

 # Arms-Control-Project-2025
-Shared code for calculating ratio of Pu239/Pu240 from .spe or .pcf spectra.
+Shared code for calculating ratio of Pu240/Pu239 from .spe or .pcf spectra.
+Requires SpecUtils from Sandia National Labs and Becquerel from Lawrence Berkely Labs to be installed.
+Must be run on Python 3.10 as well.